 And if we are getting angry now, where do we direct this anger, what now do we do with this anger?
 Because im angry now, agitate really, with those who say the individual makes no difference, and that there is no real consumer power and they were manipulated by ads.

-But I’m mad at Greta too … mad because I want to know what the fuck it means to DO something if she looks around and it seems like “no one” or “most people” aren’t doing anything, and not fast enough.
+But I’m mad at Greta too (no, not really, but the movement inspires more agitation in me, as perhaps it should).
+Im mad because I want to know what the fuck it means to DO something on Monday morning and you’re meant to be at work.
+If she/we look around and it seems like “no one” or “most people” aren’t doing anything, and not fast enough, just going back to work on Monday morning because what else is going to pay our rent?
 Because a crisis seems more than just “everyone just do a little bit.”
 No – a crisis means everyone drops everything and stops what they are doing NOW and DO something.
 I don’t want to hear inspirational messages about giving us the power to do something.
 I want real concrete answers.
+I want everything to actually stop.
+But then what?
+Who exactly gets to stop?
+Who doesnt?

 What exactly does it even mean to DO something once a person has tried to do the things: the no flying and the no new plastics and the no buying new things and the no using new electronics and the general stop on consumerism.
 None of these things, by the way, are a sacrifice—it is a privilege and a joy to say no to these things.
 It is a privilege and a joy to refuse to have an Alexa, a car, a television.
 Life is so much better without them.